Ambrosys/os-matcher/docs/content/Details/Filters/SamplingPointFinder.rst

 Configuration
 =============

+- selectionStrategy: :class:`SelectionStrategy<AppComponents::Common::Filter::SelectionStrategy>`
-- selectionStrategy: one of the values in [all, best, single]:class:`SelectionStrategy<AppComponents::Common::Filter::SelectionStrategy>`
+   - one of the values in [all, best, single]
    - **all**: all candidates are added to the sampling point
    - **best**: only the best candidate is added to the sampling point (see :ref:`routing_candidate-search`)
    - **single**: the sampling point is only considered when exactly one candidate is found, which is added
 - searchRadius: [m] floating-point
    - Value is implicitly used to determine the maximum distance a track point can have from a :term:`street segment`, it is however not used as a 'radius'.
-- maxHeadingDifference: [degree] floating-point (only if heading data is available)
+- maxHeadingDifference: [degree] floating-point
-   - Maximum :term:`heading` difference between the track point and a candidate to let the candidate be considered.
-     (a candidate has a heading depending on the street segment it is projected onto and the driving orientation)
+   - allowed :term:`heading` difference between a track point and the corresponding candidate (the heading of a candidate depends on the street segment it is projected onto and the driving orientation)

-.. todo:: actually searchRadius is not a radius

-   The method `buffer` uses the given distance to enlarge a box around a street segment, resulting in a greater distance than searchRadius than can lead to a candidate hit.
-   I would argue that has to be corrected, either by changing the filter, or ba changing the naming of tha variable and docs accordingly.
-   Make an issue?
+   - only used if heading data is available